-Underpinning our behaviour policy is the purpose of providing an effective framework for ensuring that each young person is treated equitably therapeutically and through restorative justice.
+Underpinning our behaviour policy is our school vision, our values and our virtues (The 3 V's), pproviding an effective framework for ensuring that each young person is treated equitably, therapeutically and through restorative justice.
+Our virtues Respect, Commitment and Empathy underpin how we approach behaviour at Edwinstree.